Eldridge Cleaver: Black Panther Party

 In the aftermath of the assassination of Martin Luther King Jr. on April 4, 1968, there were riots across the nation.
 On April 6, Cleaver and 14 other Panthers were involved in a confrontation with Oakland police officers, during which two of the officers were wounded.
-Cleaver was wounded during the ambush and 17-year-old Black Panther member Bobby Hutton was killed.
+Cleaver was wounded during the ambush and 17-year-old Black Panthers member Bobby Hutton was killed.
 They were armed with M16 rifles and shotguns.
-In 1980, he admitted that he had led the Panther group on a deliberate ambush of the police officers, thus provoking the shootout.
+In 1980, he claimed that he had led the Panther group on a deliberate ambush of the police officers, thus provoking the shootout.

-Some reporters were surprised by this move, because it was in the context of an uncharacteristic speech, in which Cleaver also discredited the Black Panthers, stated "we need police as heroes", and said that he denounced civilian review boards of police shootings for the "bizarre" reason that "it is a rubber stamp for murder".
-Some speculated Cleaver's admission could have been a pay-off to the Alameda County justice system, whose judge had only just days earlier let him escape prison time; Cleaver was sentenced to community service after getting charged with three counts of assault against three Oakland police officers.
+Some reporters were surprised by this move, because it was in the context of an uncharacteristic speech in which Cleaver also discredited the Black Panthers, stating, "we need police as heroes", and said that he denounced civilian review boards of police shootings for the "bizarre" reason that "it is a rubber stamp for murder".
+Some speculated Cleaver's admission could have been a pay-off to the Alameda County justice system, whose judge had only just days earlier let him avoid prison time; Cleaver was sentenced to community service after getting charged with three counts of assault against three Oakland police officers.
 The PBS documentary A Huey Newton Story claims that "Bobby Hutton was shot more than twelve times after he had already surrendered and stripped down to his underwear to prove he was not armed."

 Charged with attempted murder after the incident, Cleaver jumped bail to flee to Cuba in late 1968.
-Initially treated with luxury by the Cuban government, the hospitality ended upon reports Fidel Castro had received information of the CIA infiltrating the Black Panther Party.
+Initially treated with hospitality by the Cuban government, this ended with reports that Fidel Castro had received information of the CIA infiltrating the Black Panther Party.
 Cleaver then decided to head to Algeria, sending word to his wife to meet him there.
 Elaine Klein normalized his status by getting him an invitation to attend the Pan-African Cultural festival, rendering him temporarily safe from prosecution.